dhruvshah/WeatherApp/README.md

 ### Introduction
-A simple project created using SwiftUI to show the use of Weather Forecast Data using REST Api in an iOS application.
+A simple project created using SwiftUI to show the use of Weather Forecast Data using `National Weather Service` REST Api in an iOS application.
-Openning the app you'll see a list of Cities along with current temperature.
+Opening the app you'll see a list of Cities along with current temperature.
 If you tap on city section, some more details about the weather and weekly forecast are shown.
 User can scroll down to see more weekly forecast details.
 Ability to view temperature in Celcius or Farenheit based on switch state.